CIS-566-Fall-2021/hw01-noisy-planet/README.md

 - Different levels of summed perlin are used for biome heights, and various noise functions and cosine colour palettes in combination with bias and gain are used to colour the terrain.
 - There are four four different biomes: slime ocean, ice mountains, pink desert, and purple grasslands.
 - Slime ocean is animated/displaced in x and y directions using sin and easeInOutQuadratic functions
-- There are GUI controls for land distribution, light source speed, and flower distribution.
+- There are GUI controls for land distribution, light source speed, and tree distribution.
-- The flowers are created using a pow(fbm) for texturing and placement.
+- The trees are created using a pow(fbm) for texturing and placement.
+The splattered effect is done by thresholding.
 - Blinn phong shading on mountains, ice caps, and ocean.
 Lambert shading on the grass and desert.
 - Noise functions used are all 3D